Islandora/documentation/docs/contributing/releasing-islandora.md

 ## Releasing PHP Code

 This is much easier/straightforward compared to the Java code.
-Most of it is done through Github, and the only thing to be mindful of is how the modules depend on each other.
+You will need `composer` 2 on your system, but most of it is done through Github.
+The only thing to be mindful of is how the modules depend on each other.
 But if you follow these steps, everything will get updated in the correct order.

 ### JSONLD